Life in Japan during Coronavirus

 Masks – masks have been worn in public by the Japanese for many years when they are sick for example, or when pollen counts are high, so masks are a very common sight in Japan even at the best of times.
 During the current pandemic, almost everyone is wearing a mask outside in big cities although in smaller cities and in the countryside, this is less noticeable.

 Hotels – more or less, most hotels in Japan are now open and ready for business although that business is currently all domestic.
-Hotels we have spoken to are committed to providing increased health and hygiene measures that go beyond the necessary protocols required by local government authorities.
+Hotels are committed to providing increased health and hygiene measures that go beyond the necessary protocols required by local government authorities.
 Many of these efforts are noticeable, such as distancing between tables, face masks worn by employees and regular temperature checks for guests and staff, as well as some behind the scenes protocols that are less noticeable to guests.

 Restaurants – as with other businesses, most restaurants are now reopened and doing business as normal, but with spacing of tables and limits of the number of diners allowed in at one time.